Electrics-Eagles/PiElectricsEagles-dev/README.md

-Read more about project : https://github.com/Electrics-Eagles/PiElectricsEagles/wiki
+Read more about project : https://github.com/Electrics-Eagles/PiElectricsEagles/wiki or www.eeagles.net

 ** As we don`t have the stablie verison that do it stabilly we will do not had the dev/stabile folders.
 FOr now is redudant **